 In this respect, Siemens is an important partner for Schunk.
 In 2015 Schunk was looking for a manufacturer of simulation software for virtual engineering in a benchmarking process.
 According to Nagel, only Siemens offered a consistent, end-to-end system across all phases of the product lifecycle.
 Using the Mechatronics Concept Designer (MCD), Schunk has since been systematically working on the digitalization of product, production, and performance for its customers.

-The TIA Portal with its function blocks, PLCSIM Advanced for the targeted simulation of controllers, and the cloud-based, open IoT operating system MindSphere are also playing a significant role.
+The TIA Portal with its function blocks, PLCSIM Advanced for the targeted simulation of controllers, and the leading industrial IoT as a service solution MindSphere are also playing a significant role.
 “The tremendous potential of digitalization is still incalculable and covers all phases of the product lifecycle with no media discontinuities, from engineering, on-site commissioning, and operation of the plant at the customers’ premises to service and maintenance,” says Nagel.